salimep/adhoc/ibm-mq-on-kubernets.md

-# installing IBM MQ-HA on Kubernetes cluster
+# installing IBM MQ-HA on k8s cluster

 # pre-requests
 - nfs storageclass (i have configured storage using democratic-csi with TrueNas)